mayur1377/mayur1377/README.md

 ---

 Software engineer based in Bengaluru.
 I build backend systems, developer tools, and occasionally side projects that seem fun.
-Most of my work involves distributed systems, cloud infrastructure, and developer experience.
+Most of my work involves distributed systems and and developer experience.

 ---